itscodenation/curriculum-15-16/units/14-javascript2_2/sessions/1-hash/README.md

 1. How do I print out China's capital?
 2. How do I change the United States' capital?
 3. How do I add one country-capital pair to the object?
-4. How do I remove Bangladesh's key-value pair?
+4. How do I remove Bangladesh's property?
 5. How do I print each capital in our object without having to access each one individually?

 ### Independent practice ("You do")